pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ### fire_event()

-Fire an event on the Home Assistant bus, for other integrations to hear.
+Fire an event on the Open Peer Power bus, for other integrations to hear.

 #### Synopsis